pydicom/pylibjpeg/README.md

 ## pylibjpeg

-A Python 3.8+ framework for decoding JPEG images and decoding/encoding RLE datasets, with a focus on providing support for [pydicom](https://github.com/pydicom/pydicom).
+A Python framework for decoding JPEG and JPEG-LS and decoding/encoding JPEG 2000 and RLE, with a focus on providing support for [pydicom](https://github.com/pydicom/pydicom).

 ### Installation